avaapm/SEMCATdataset2018/README.md

  CITATION:

- If you use SEMCAT in your research, please cite:
+ If you use SEMCAT in your research, please cite (will be updated after publication):

                 @ARTICKLE {SEMCAT,
         author       = "Senel L. K., Utlu I., Yucesoy V., Koc A., Cukur T.",